Capture of Columbia: The capture

 News of the Capture reached the North a few days later.
 From the front page of the New York Times, February 20th, 1865.

 Colonel George A. Stone, commander of the third brigade, XV Corps, crossed the Broad river at 9 am on the morning of the 17th.
 He sent out his skirmishers to attack the fleeing Confederates.
 Around 10 am, he met the Mayor and Aldermen of Columbia, who carried a flag of surrender.
 The Mayor asked Colonel Stone for his terms, Stone replied that he could only accept an unconditional surrender.
 The Mayor and the Aldermen had a short discussion, and unconditionally surrendered Columbia.

 But the fleeing Confederate forces had no idea of the surrender, and continued to fight Stone's skirmishers.
 Stone was outraged at the violation of the surrender, and at the Mayor and the Aldermen, and put them under armed guard, ordering them to be shot if a single Union soldier was hurt by the Confederates.
 Luckily for the Mayor and Aldermen, the Union quickly repulsed the Confederates without injury.

 The first Union soldiers into Columbia used a flatboat to cross the Congaree.
-Once a force of 75 had been crossed, they made for the state house, briefly exchanging fire with retreating elements of Wheelers cavalry.
+Once a force of 75 had been crossed, they made for the state house, briefly exchanging fire with retreating elements of Wheeler's cavalry.
 They reached the state house at about 10:30, and planted an American flag.
 Stone's troops, coming from the other direction, were not far behind in reaching the city.